adachille/parkinsons-detector/README.md

 Random Forest Regressor | original data | 6.46
 Extra Trees Regressor | original data | 6.41
 Random Forest Regressor | log transform | 6.42
-Random Forest Regressor| log transform | 4.81
+Random Forest Regressor | PCA | 4.81
-Extra Trees Regressor | log transform | 4.38
+Extra Trees Regressor | PCA | 4.38

 * Training on TE & MSR combination

+We also try to train our regression model with the aggregated set.
+However, the result doesn't improve a lot.
+This might be caused by the varant across these two dataset.
+More experiment needs to be done in the future for validation.

 Method | MAE
 ------------ | -------------